-The review is performed by IRB staff or IRB members who have the knowledge and authority to confirm exemption, or refer the protocol for expedited or convened review.
+The review is performed by IRB staff or IRB members who have the knowledge and authority to confirm exemption or refer the protocol for expedited or convened review.

-All ongoing non-federally sponsored or FDA-regulated studies that are minimal risk will be evaluated for transition to Exempt status at the time of the study's continuing review occurring on or after May 1, 2018 based on investigator responses to questions related to type of study funding, sponsor or regulated status, participant interaction and research activities.
+New and ongoing minimal risk non-federally sponsored or FDA-regulated studies were evaluated for transition to Exempt status at the time of the study's continuing review occurring on or after May 1, 2018 based on investigator responses to questions related to type of study funding, sponsor or regulated status, participant interaction and research activities.
+Effective January 21, 2019, HHS Final Rule Exemption categories are applied to all research that is not FDA-regulated.
 Study determinations are based on Exemption criteria are described in Guidance - Exemption Categories, IRB Reviewer Worksheet and Exempt Study Application.
 Any change to the study's determination will be communicated to the study PI in the Review Outcome Letter and documented in the study's electronic IRB record.

-Several Geisinger 2018 New Rule Exemption Categories require "Limited Review" by an IRB member to ensure provisions are adequate to protect the privacy or research participants and confidentiality of data (effective May 1, 2018):
+Several Exemption Categories require "Limited Review" by an IRB member to ensure provisions are adequate to protect the privacy or research participants and confidentiality of data (effective May 1, 2018 for research not federally-supported or FDA-regulated; effective January 21, 2019 for all research unless FDA-regulated) Please note: Geisinger is not making exempt determinations based on 2018 requirements for Exemption categories 7 and 8:

-- Exemption Category (2)(iii) Research that only includes interactions involving educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior (including visual or auditory recording) AND the information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers, linked to the subjects, and an IRB conducts a limited IRB review to make the determination that provisions are adequate to protect the privacy or research participants and confidentiality of data - Exemption Category (3)(i)(C) Research involving benign behavioral interventions in conjunction with the collection of information from an adult subject through verbal or written responses (including data entry) or audiovisual recording if the subject prospectively agrees to the intervention and information collection AND the information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers, linked to the subjects, and an IRB conducts a limited IRB review to make the determination that provisions are adequate to protect the privacy or research participants and confidentiality of data designated study contact.
+- Exemption Category (2)(iii) Research that only includes interactions involving educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior (including visual or auditory recording) AND the information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers, linked to the subjects, and an IRB conducts a limited IRB review to make the determination that provisions are adequate to protect the privacy or research participants and confidentiality of data - Exemption Category (3)(i)(C) Research involving benign behavioral interventions in conjunction with the collection of information from an adult subject through verbal or written responses (including data entry) or audiovisual recording if the subject prospectively agrees to the intervention and information collection AND the information obtained is recorded by the investigator in such a manner that the identity of the human subjects can readily be ascertained, directly or through identifiers, linked to the subjects, and an IRB conducts a limited IRB review to make the determination that provisions are adequate to protect the privacy or research participants and confidentiality of data

-If a protocol meets the criteria for exemption, a letter is generated and sent to the PI and
+If a protocol meets the criteria for exemption, a letter is generated and sent to the PI and designated study contact.